crowdsourcing-class/crowdsourcing-class.github.io/assignment7.md

 1. **homework7.py** with your own codes added

 	Notice: Please **DON'T** put any print statements inside or outside any functions.
 Otherwise, you may lose all points for your python implementation.
+If you need to print anything for debugging for analyzing, please do that in your `main` function.

 2. All 6 required output CSV files from **output1.csv** to **output6.csv**